airjoshb/go-to-step-one/site/content/post/finding-the-rise-of-skywalker.md

 ** Second update: *[Revenge of the Sith](#epiii)*

-*** If you like movies, you might want to sign up for [Criterion Channel]'(https://www.criterionchannel.com)'s new streaming service.
+*** If you like movies, you might want to sign up for the most exciting streaming service, [Criterion Channel](https://www.criterionchannel.com).
 `

 ## Star Wars: Episode I - The Phantom Menace